Richard Devon: Career

 In the 1950s Devon began performing as a character actor in many Four Star Television series, although his work was not limited to a single production company or network.
+He played, for example, the role of Joe Nord, a gangster, in a 1958 episode of Peter Gunn.
 He appears, for example, as Ed Pike in the 1959 episode "Yellow Fever" of the Western series Colt .45, which was produced by Warner Bros. and originally broadcast by ABC.

 Devon's television credits include Richard Diamond, Private Detective (three episodes), Tales of Wells Fargo, The Life and Legend of Wyatt Earp, and Johnny Ringo (in the episode "The Posse").
+In 1959 he appeared on Wagon TrainS3 E8 "The Felizia Kingdom Story" as Frenchy.

-He guest-starred on several episodes of The Rifleman from 1959 to 1962: "Blood Brother" as Jethroe, "The Spiked Rifle" as Stark, "The Grasshopper" as Ryerson, "The Silent Knife" as Macowan, "Miss Milly" as Adams, "The Stand-In" as Potter and "The Most Amazing Man" as Lovett.
+He guest-starred on seven episodes of The Rifleman from 1959 to 1962: "Blood Brother" as Jethroe, "The Spiked Rifle" as Stark, "The Grasshopper" as Ryerson, "The Silent Knife" as Macowan, "Miss Milly" as Adams, "The Stand-In" as Potter and "The Most Amazing Man" as Lovett.

 Devon appeared on Space Patrol, Trackdown starring Robert Culp (three episodes, including the pilot episode of that series, "Badge of Honor," which aired initially on Dick Powell's Zane Grey Theatre), The Tall Man, Gunsmoke (in the episodes "Ex-Con" and "The Quest for Asa Janin"), Highway Patrol as a hitchhiker, The Rebel, The Virginian (as Haskell in the 1970 episode "You Can Lead a Horse to Water") and its spin-off.

 He guest-starred on Bonanza (four episodes from 1960-1967: "The Avenger", "The Trail Gang", "The Scapegoat" and "A Bride for Buford"), Laredo, Daniel Boone, The Monkees, Lassie, The Twilight Zone episode "Dead Man's Shoes" in 1962, three episodes of Perry Mason from 1964–1966, and Mission: Impossible.

 Devon had a regular role as well as on the CBS series Yancy Derringer, performing the part of Jody Barker, a pickpocket and sometime cohort of the lead character played by Jock Mahoney.
 He also played the role of Cole Striker, a crook, in the 1963 episode "Incident of the Buryin' Man" on CBS's Rawhide.

 He provided the voice of Batman on episodes of the radio version of The Adventures of Superman.

 Devon's big screen career consists of at least two dozen feature films.
 Some of those productions are The Undead, War of the Satellites, The Three Stooges Go Around the World in a Daze, The Comancheros, and the Battle of Blood Island.